Cycle Vietnam

 In the afternoon, we'll enjoy a scenic cycle ride around the nearby West Lake, covering a distance of around 17-20 kilometres/10.6-12.4 miles.
 This lake, the largest freshwater lake in Hanoi, is steeped in legend and located in the bustling heart of the city.
 At 500 hectares, it's surrounded by gardens, temples, and some of Hanoi's most luxurious real estate, providing an ideal setting for testing out our bikes.
 Our route will include stops at the Buddhist library of Thu Sacha and the Phu Tay Ho Temple, a particularly lucky spot for women seeking blessings.
 Stay: Luxe Paradise Premium Hotel (or similar) (Comfortable) (B)

 There is no cycling today.
-Stay: Van Long Green Hotel (or similar) (Comfortable) (B/L)
+Stay: Cat Ba Paradise Hotel (or similar) (Comfortable) (B)

 This morning, we'll cycle the back roads to Hoa Lu, the ancient capital of Vietnam and once the political and cultural heart of the country.
 While many of the original monuments are no longer standing, we'll visit the Temple of King Dinh Tien Hoang, who unified the country and founded Vietnam's first feudal dynasty.
 We'll then cycle along narrow concrete paths through picturesque villages to the 12th-century Nguyen Saint Temple.
 After a break, we'll cycle through rural landscapes towards the stunning limestone karst formations of Van Long, and on to Vuon Thi village, where we'll enjoy a traditional lunch.